Deep Learning in steganography and steganalysis from 2015 to 2018: Link between Deep-learning and past approaches

-The structure of a CNN network and the bricks that improve the performance of a network are now better understood in practice.
-As we saw above, there is in a CNN, some part that are similar to propositions made in steganalysis in the past.
-Some bricks of a CNN are also explained by the fact that they are guided by computational constraints (uses of simple differentiable activation function like ReLU), or for facilitates the convergence (non-linearity allows convergence, activation function should not be too flat or steep, in order to avoid vanishing gradient or rapid variation, the shortcuts allows to avoid vanishing gradient during the back-propagation, and thus allows to create deeper networks, the batch normalization, the initialization such as Xavier, the optimization such Adam, etc).
-Note that some of the ingredients of a CNNs also comes from the theory of optimization of differentiable functions.
+The structure of a CNN network and the components that improve the performance of a network are now better understood in practice.
+As we saw previously, there is in a CNN, some parts that are similar to propositions made in steganalysis in the past.
+Some elements of a CNN are also explained by the fact that they are guided by computational constraints (uses of simple differentiable activation function like ReLU), or that they facilitates the convergence (non-linearity allows convergence, activation function should not be too flat or steep, in order to avoid vanishing gradient or rapid variation, the shortcut allows us to avoid vanishing gradient during back-propagation, and thus allows us to create deeper networks, the batch normalization, the initialization such as Xavier, the optimization such as Adam, etc).
+Note that some of the ideas present in CNNs also come from the theory of optimization of differentiable functions.

-Although it is easy to use in practice a network, and to have some intuition about its behavior, it still lacks theoretical justification.
-For example, what should be the number of layers, and in particular the number of parameters according to a problem?
-In the coming years, there is no doubt that the building of a CNN network adapted for steganalysis could go through an automatic adjustment of its topology, in the spirit of works on AutoML and Progressive Neural Architecture Search (PNAS) \cite{Liu2018_PNAS}, \cite{Pham2018_ENAS}.
+Although it is easy to use a network in practice, and to have some intuition about its behavior, it still lacks theoretical justification.
+For example, what is the right number of parameters according to the problem?
+In the coming years, there is no doubt that the building of a CNN network adapted for steganalysis could go through an automatic adjustment of its topology, in this spirit, the work on AutoML and Progressive Neural Architecture Search (PNAS) \cite{Liu2018_PNAS}, \cite{Pham2018_ENAS} are of interest.
 That said the theory must also try to explain what is happening inside the network.
 One can notably look at the work of St\'{e}phane Mallat \cite{Mallat2016} for an attempt to explain a CNN from a signal processing point of view.
-Machine learning theorists will also better explain what happens in a network and why this mathematical construction work so well.
+Machine learning theorists can also better explain what happens in a network and why this mathematical construction works so well.